andrey-zherikov/argparse/README.md

 Note that if the type of destination variable is `enum` then the allowed values are automatically limited to those listed in the `enum`.

-### Help generation
+## Help generation

+### Command

 To customize generated help text one can use `Command` UDA that receives optional parameter of a program name.
 If this parameter is not provided then `Runtime.args[0]` is used.
 Additional parameters are also available for customization:
-- `Usage`.
+- `Usage` - allows custom usage text.
 By default, the parser calculates the usage message from the arguments it contains but this can be overridden with `Usage` call.
 If the custom text contains `%(PROG)` then it will be replaced by the program name.
-- `Description`.
-This text gives a brief description of what the program does and how it works.
+- `Description` - used to provide a brief description of what the program does and how it works.
-  In help messages, the description is displayed between the command-line usage string and the help messages for the various arguments.
+  In help messages, the description is displayed between the usage string and the list of the arguments.
-- `Epilog`.
-Some programs like to display additional description of the program after the description of the arguments.
+- `Epilog` - custom text that is printed after the list of the arguments.
-  So setting this text is available through `Epilog` call.

-In addition to program level customization of the help message, each argument can be customized independently:
+### Argument

+There are some customizations supported on argument level for both `PositionalArgument` and `NamedArgument` UDAs:
+- `Description` - provides brief description of the argument.
+This text is printed next to the argument in the argument list section of a help message.
-- `Description`.
-Argument can have its own help text that is printed in help message.
-This is available by calling `Description`.
+- `HideFromHelp` - can be used to indicate that the argument shouldn't be printed in help message.
-- `HideFromHelp`.
-Some arguments are not supposed to be printed in help message at all.
-  In this case `HideFromHelp` can be called to hide the argument.
+- `Placeholder` - provides custom text that it used to indicate the value of the argument in help message.

+### Example

 Here is an example of how this customization can be used: